Wide-band timing of GMRT discovered millisecond pulsars: Timing techniques

-The NB technique can give accurate results when the fractional bandwidth is small or pulse shape variation with frequency is minimal.
-However, for the large bandwidths at low frequency (i.e., large fractional bandwidths), one needs to account for profile evolution with frequency.
-We use the required notation as described in \cite{2014ApJ...790...93P}, \cite{2019ApJ...871...34P} and include them here for completeness.
-Assuming a time-domain model has the form
+WB ToA and DM estimation: We use the required notation as described in \cite{2014ApJ...790...93P}, \cite{2019ApJ...871...34P} and include them here for completeness.
+Assuming a time-domain model of the pulse profile at frequency $\nu$ has the form